bbrk24/swift-cross-data/Documentation/Custom_Column_Types.md

 - `asNSObject` is used to convert the value to something that can be put in the argument array when initializing an `NSPredicate`.
 This is used for `UPDATE` statements and the `WHERE` clause of `SELECT` statements.
 If your type is nullable, use `NSNull` to represent null values.
+- `nsObjectType` is the type used for `CAST` expressions.
+It should generally be the same type that `asNSObject` returns, but this is not enforced.
 - `ScalarType` and `NonScalarType` are the types used to represent the column in `NSManagedObject` subclasses when the column is non-nullable and nullable, respectively.
 These have to be different for some types: